stellarscripts/stellar_firma_transcripts/_posts/2019-09-06-stellarfirma-spacepalsspecial1.md

 #### UNAL

 I do.
-I am a-a biological organism, as is tradition--
+I am a--a--a biological... organism, as is tradition, for the--

-#### WORSHIPPER 2X7
+#### WORSHIPER

 Deficient.
 Deficient.

+#### UNAL

+Okay.
+Uh...

 ##### [Tim laughs]

 #### UNAL

-Okay.
-Uh... right.
+Right.

-#### WORSHIPPER 2X7
+#### WORSHIPER

 I am the best choice.

 #### UNAL

 Well... well...

+##### [Lydia laughing]

+#### UNAL

-Well, we did have a logistics officer who was very rational.
-Very, very good at, uh, knowing where to go next.
-But you need somebody with more of a, a personable outlook to be, sort of at the top of the pile.
+Well, we--we *did* have a logistics officer who was very rational, very--very good at, uh, knowing where to go next.
+But you need somebody with more of a--a *personable* outlook to be sort of at the top of the pile.
+Uh--

-#### WORSHIPPER 2X7
+#### WORSHIPER

 I am extremely likeable.

 #### UNAL

-Are you?
+Are you!

-##### [Tim laughs, Lydia squeaks]
+##### [Tim laughs]

+#### MR SQUEAKINGTON

+Eep!

-#### WORSHIPPER 2X7
+#### WORSHIPER

 Everybody loves Worshiper 2X7.

 #### UNAL

-Well, well then, what a good idea.
-We'll have to put it to a vote.
-We should have some sort of crew meeting in our new... new world order.
+Well--well then, what--what a good idea.
+We'll have to put it to a vote!
+We should have some sort of crew meeting in our new... uh--new world order!

 #### MR SQUEAKINGTON

-It's much more urgent that we find fuel or we're all gonna--eep--die.
+It's much more urgent that we find fuel or we're all gonna--eep!--die.

 #### UNAL

 Well, exactly.
 But if we're all pulling in opposite directions, we don't move anywhere at all.
-So, I was thinking that we have a meeting to set up a-an organizational structure and we can then pull in the same direction with our own ranks and hats.
+So, I was thinking that we have a meeting to set up a-an organisational structure, and we can then pull in the *same* direction, with our own... ranks, and hats.

-##### [laughter]
+##### [quiet chuckling]

-#### WORSHIPPER 2X7
+#### WORSHIPER

-I do not recognize hats.
+I do not recognise hats.

 #### MR SQUEAKINGTON